Saudi Aramco’s Financial Analysis Report – A Case StudySadaf Abbas

 It is responsible for the exploration, production, and processing of crude oil and natural gas and the distribution of petroleum products and natural gas.
 It also refines and fractionates natural gas.
 A network of terminals, bulk plants, air refueling locations, and pipelines supports Saudi Aramco’s operations.
 In the Kingdom of Saudi Arabia, the firm also manages power plants and the transmission and distribution systems that go along with them.
 The corporation has joint ventures and subsidiaries in the Americas, Europe, and other locations.

 Aramco has employed renewable energy across all its facilities to generate oil and gas and store hydrocarbon resources for future, more lucrative uses.

-Recently, in the 2nd quarter of 2022, Aramco completed its historic $69.1 billion purchase of a 70% interest in SABIC (Saudi Basic Industries Corporation).
+In the 2nd quarter of 2022, Aramco recently completed its historic $69.1 billion purchase of a 70% interest in SABIC (Saudi Basic Industries Corporation).
 It is also referred to as SABIC, a chemical producer.
 Saudi Aramco holds 70% of the outstanding shares of SABIC.
 This elevated Aramco to a significant position among the world’s top producers of petrochemicals.
 It has 43 piers and three multipurpose terminals for accommodating mega-ships.